 Testing for Staphylococcus Aureus

 About one in four to five people carry Staphylococcus Aureus in their nose where it usually does not cause a problem.
 Prior to your surgery, your doctor will order a test to check for two types of Staphylococcus Aureus: methicillin resistant Staphylococcus Aureus (MRSA) and methicillin sensitive Staphylococcus Aureus (MSSA).
-This test will be done at the time of your pre-operative joint replacement class at Rush-Copley.
+This test will be done at the time of your spine class at Rush Copley.
 A cotton swab will be gently rubbed on the inside of your nose.
 It may tickle, but will not hurt.
 You do not need to fast for this test.
-You will find out the results before you leave the class.
+You will receive a call with your test results in the afternoon after your pre-operative class.

 A positive test does not mean you have an infection, only that you tested positive for carrying this bacteria.
-Your surgery will not be cancelled if you use the medication and body wash as directed.
+Your surgery will not be cancelled if you test positive.

-Another way to decrease infection is to bathe with a special soap prior to surgery.
-ALL spine surgery patients will receive instructions and packets of a special anti-bacterial soap when you attend your pre-operative class at Rush-Copley.
-This soap needs to be used whether you tested positive or negative for Staphylococcus Aureus.
-You will be told to shower with this soap for the three days right before your surgery.
+Another way to decrease infection is to clean your skin with special cloths prior to your surgery.
+ALL spine surgery patients will receive instructions and cloths that have a special anti-bacterial soap (Chlorhexidine Gluconate) in them when you attend the pre-operative class at Rush Copley.
+These cloths help reduce bacteria on the skin before surgery and need to be used whether you tested positive or negative for Staphylococcus Aureus.
+You will be given complete instructions on how to use these cloths prior to surgery.